Smithay/smithay.github.io/content/wayland-rs-v0.20.markdown

 to be named and stored.
 All these issues made the API quite tedious to use overall.

 As a result, for this new version I decided to embrace trait objects, `Rc`, and `Arc`.
-Additionaly, the API redesign was made focusing on *the spirit* of the wayland protocol, rather than trying to stay close to *the C API*.
+Additionally, the API redesign was made focusing on *the spirit* of the wayland protocol, rather than trying to stay close to *the C API*.

 To list a few clear gains from this rework: